Index

 1. Instruction

-In this document, we will describe how to build a virtual VoIP system with miniSipServer cloud step by step.
-We assume you have learned some concepts about VoIP.
+In this document, we will describe how to build a virtual VoIP system with miniSIPServer cloud step by step.
+We assume you know the basic concepts about VoIP.

 2. What's cloud VoIP?

-"miniSipServer cloud" is a kind of cloud VoIP system.
-You can treat it as some miniSipServers running on a cloud computer system.
-Each customer will have his/her own virtual miniSipServer.
-All operations are almost same with local miniSipServer.
+"miniSIPServer cloud" is a kind of cloud VoIP system.
+You can treat it as some miniSIPServers running on a cloud system.
+Each customer uses his/her own virtual miniSIPServer.
+All operations are almost same as local miniSIPServer.

 3. Scenario